Watkurem/Numerical_Lab1/README.md

 This table output implementation proved very useful with other labs where I simply reused it.

 Assingment *also* involved writing abundant documentation comments for pretty much everything following specific style.
 It was not required for other labs, so you will not see these comments there.

+Makefile is the one I used with many other labs, it's purpose is simply 'compile all sources in the directory into object files and assemble those into an executable'.